-- Support the RVCA in its conservation efforts by raising much-needed funds for conservation programs and services. - Solicit donations from corporate and private donors, manage multiple special fundraising campaigns, apply for grants and administer compensation projects. - Focus efforts on raising funds for land care, river care and conservation education.
+- Support the Rideau Valley Conservation Foundation in its efforts to raise funds for conservation programs and services. - Solicit donations from corporate and private donors, manage multiple special fundraising campaigns, apply for grants and administer compensation projects. - Focus efforts on raising funds for land care, river care and conservation education.